-We are pleased to announce that the 2012 Pascal Lectures on Christianity and the University will be given by Charles E. Rice.
+We are pleased to announce that the 2015 Pascal Lectures on Christianity and the University will be given by John Lennox.

 To receive notices and reminders of upcoming lectures,